-Environments have a certain amount of Challenge Points (CP) that the characters must overcome.
+A cold desert is a dry region with very little water but unlike a hot desert, heat is not the problem, chilling cold temperatures are. must overcome.
 These points represent the amount of effort that must be expended to get through the environment.
 Players roll against the character's skills and attributes to reduce their share of the CP.